yeslee-v/42cursus/cpp_module_00/README.md

-# get_next_line
+# Cpp Module 00

-> The aim of this project is to make you code a function that returns a line, read from a file descriptor.

-## Content
+> For the C++ modules you will use and learn C++98 only.
+The goal is for you to learn the basic of an object oriented programming language.
+We know modern C++ is way different in a lot of aspects so if you want to become a proficient C++, developer you will need modern standard C++ later on.